Tips For Planning Your Neuschwanstein Day Trip From Munich

 Car: The Most Flexible Option

-Driving is probably the most direct and flexible way of getting to Neuschwanstein.
-You can easily rent a car from the Munich airport or other car rentals throughout the city.
-The drive is approximately 75 miles or around 2 hours.
+Driving is the most direct and flexible way of getting to Neuschwanstein.
+You can easily rent a car from the Munich airport or train station.
+The drive is approximately 75 miles/120km or around 2 hours.

 You can also take the A7 motorway and exit at Kempten.
 From there, follow the B12 road to Marktoberdorf and then the B16 to Roßhaupten (OAL I to Buching).
 And then same as the other route, taking B17 will lead you Schwangau and Hohenschwangau.

-Having a rental car is great for those who like following their own schedule.
-Plus, you can personalize your itinerary, add any other stops along the way, and have the experience of driving on the famous Autobahn!
+Having a rental car is a great option if you like following your own schedule.
+Plus, you can personalize your itinerary, add any other stops along the way, and have the experience of driving on the famous Autobahn.

-If you can park at your hotel or apartment in Munich, renting a car to take one or more day trips could be a good idea.
+If you can easily park at your hotel or apartment in Munich, renting a car to take one or more day trips could be a good idea (if you have our Germany Travel Planner, look at the interactive map for great day trip ideas, along with our tips, info, and photos to make your planning easier).
 If, however, you’re mostly visiting big cities or will only drive to Neuschwanstein, taking public transportation or a guided tour could be a better way to go.

 Public Transportation: The Cheapest Option